-So how can an idea with so little biological or physiological basis have spread so widely?
-It is hard to (23) track down / look up an original source.
-The American psychologist and philosopher William James mentioned in The Energies of Men in 1908 that we "are making use of only a small part of our possible mental and physical resources".
-He was optimistic that people could achieve more, but he does not refer to brain volume or quantity of cells, nor does he give a specific percentage.
-The 10% figure is mentioned in the preface (24) on / to the 1936 edition of Dale Carnegie's best-selling book How to Win Friends and Influence People, and sometimes people say that Albert Einstein was the source.
-But Professor Della Sala has tried to find the quote, and even those who work at the Albert Einstein archives can find no record of it.
-So it seems this might be a myth too.
+ismail TURASAN - YDS which has ...çok az temele sahip olan bir fikir öyleyse sthen if so, o zaman öyleyse So how can an idea with so little biological or physiological basis have spread so widely?
+It is hard (23) to track down o zaman tracking down an original source.
+The American psychologist and philosopher William James mentioned in The Energies of our possible mental and physical resources".
+He was optimistic that people (23.b) had achieve / could achieve more but he does not refer to brain volume or quantity of cells, nor does he give a specific percentage.
+The 10% figure is mentioned in the preface (24) of (to the 1936 edition of